 After the warning, either the employee corrects their behaviour, or they don’t (in which case you’ll probably end up using the suspension or termination letter templates!!).

-How can an HRMS help in this entire process?
+How can an HRMS help in the HR mail issuance process?

 Firstly, when you download these templates, you need to customise them with data specific to your needs and requirements.
 That too may be time-consuming!
 Obviously not as much time as if you were to manually write them, but it still takes more time.

-What if I told you there was a way to automate the entire process, where it literally needs no more than 3 clicks?
+What if I told you there was a way to automate the entire HR mail format process, where it literally needs no more than 3 clicks?

 Use pre-existing templates and have the system fill in the data for you

 The HRMS will already have a set of templates you could pick from.
 And what makes it simpler, is that the software will already have all your employee data.
 With a few clicks, the data will get inserted into your letters automatically!
-This means that you won’t have to manually customize it every time you send out a letter.
+This means that you won’t have to manually customize it every time you send out an email.

 Save loads of time